afsc-gap-products/navmaps/README.md

 Installation methods depend on whether you will be reading or writing Globe MS Access database files (.mdb and .accdb).
 Reading or writing from .mdb/.accdb requires a 32-bit version of R with Microsoft Access drivers for RODBC.
 The R Project has stopped producing 32-bit releases as of R version 4.2.
 The last 32-bit version of R is 4.1.3.

-### Installation for current versions
+### Regular installation

 This is the preferred installation method if you won't be reading or writing from .mdb and .accdb files.
-I'd suggest installing this on your latest version of R either way if you're producing charting layers for software other than Globe.
+I'd suggest installing this for your latest version of R if you're producing layers for software other than Globe.

 ```
 library(remotes)